gitlabhq/gitlabhq/doc/user/project/issues/index.md

 To prevent duplication of issues for the same topic, GitLab searches for similar issues when new issues are being created.

-When typing in the title in the new issue form, GitLab searches titles and descriptions across all issues the user has access to in the current project.
+When typing in the title in the **New Issue** page, GitLab searches titles and descriptions across all issues the user has access to in the current project.
 Up 5 similar issues, sorted by most recently updated, are displayed below the title box.
 Note that this feature requires [GraphQL](../../../api/graphql/index.md) to be enabled.